lsouthard/Crawling-lines-animation/README.md

 * Pull apart the date into year and month
 ** Looking ahead: I want to group by year and have the x-axis be month
 * Summarize the counts by month
-* Get a cummulative sum for each succeeding month (by year)
+* Get a cumulative sum for each succeeding month (by year)

 I ended up doing this for each file then joining the data back together.
 There are a lot of ways to do this and probably some better ways, but I think it shows the logic well: